Gross Negligence Manslaughter

 That failure caused the death or deaths

-With the offence of Gross Negligence Manslaughter, the failure in the duty of care has to be so severe or extreme that the jury regard it as criminal.
-This means that simply making a mistake anybody might make, even on a bad day, is not manslaughter.
+With the offence of Gross Negligence Manslaughter, the failure in the duty of care has to be so severe or extreme that a jury would regard it as criminal.
+This means that simply making a mistake anybody might make is not manslaughter.
 The mistake or failure has to be so severe and be so irresponsible that it should be considered criminal.
 This level of mistake is called gross negligence.
-If it is not, the jury cannot convict.

 The failure in the duty of care has to be a substantial cause of the death for it to be manslaughter.
 It does not have to be the only cause.